Pro Football Reference Blog

 2491.4

 Very few receivers have ever stepped into the NFL spotlight as quickly and prominently as Randy Moss.
-His mastery of finding the ball in the air and bringing it in resulted in 156 scoring plays and 15292 career yards off of his receptions.
-A solid addition to the receiving corps of the Vikings, Raiders, Patriots, Titans, and 49ers during his time in the NFL.
+His mastery of finding the ball in the air and securing it resulted in 156 TD passes (second all time) and 15,292 career yards (fourth all time) off of his receptions.
+The Freak was a solid addition to the receiving corps of the Vikings, Raiders, Patriots, Titans, and 49ers during his time in the NFL.

 Jerry Rice